enso-org/font/README.md

 ## Contributing

 If you wish to contribute and make edits to the Enso font, you can use the [MacOS Glyphs App](https://glyphsapp.com).
-Simply open the `sources/Enso.glyphs` file in the Glyphs App and make the desired modifications.
+Simply open the `src/Enso.glyphs` file in the Glyphs App and make the desired modifications.
+To build the fonts, use the `File -> export` command.
+Currently, the `build.py` script is not supported and is kept only for future reference.